 A browser’s scrollbar is defined by standards written into the browser software.
-The look & feel of the scrollbar may also change based on operating system (i.e. Windows, Mac, or Linux).
+The look & feel of the scrollbar may also change based on the operating system (i.e. Windows, Mac, or Linux).

 The controversial subject termed “scroll hijacking” is when designers/developers manipulate the scrollbar to behave differently on their website.
 This can include animated effects, fixed scroll points, and even a redesign of the scrollbar itself.

 Their scrollbar has been restyled into a big grey block regardless of browser choice.
 Also when using the scroll wheel, a horrid animation effect is applied to the scroll.

 You’ll notice an exceptionally long-delayed animation that gives the scrollbar a more natural style on par with the way a pulley could work (laws of motion & physics stuff).
 It seems like a cool idea in theory.

 The only problem is that people do not expect their scrollbar to behave this way.
 In fact, most people don’t even think about the scrollbar because it never changes from website-to-website.